Lynx Defense

 Don't worry—we've got you covered.

 In this article, we'll break down the best AR-15 triggers for every need, from precision shooting to budget-friendly picks, so you can get back to what matters: sending rounds downrange with a smile on your face.
+Already shopping for a complete rifle instead?
+Check out our best AR-15 rifles roundup, or start with our buyer's guide if you're new to the platform.

 AR-15 Trigger Comparison Chart